CSCfi/csc-user-guide/docs/apps/minimap2.md

 are assigned from one computing node (--nodes=1 ).
 In addition to the resource reservations, you have to define the billing project for your batch job.
 This is done by replacing the _<project>_ with the name of your project.
-(You can use command `csc-workspaces` to see what projects you have in Puhti-rhel8).
+(You can use command `csc-workspaces` to see what projects you have in Puhti).

 You can submit the batch job file to the batch job system with command:

 ```
 sbatch batch_job_file.bash
 ```
-See the [Puhti-rhel8 user guide](../computing/running/getting-started.md) for more information about running batch jobs.
+See the [Puhti user guide](../computing/running/getting-started.md) for more information about running batch jobs.

 ## Support